Graduation and Convocation

 Consult the Undergraduate calendar for complete details about these extra requirements.

 Certificates, diplomas and degrees are conferred at your convocation ceremony.
-If you do not plan to attend the ceremony, you may obtain your award document/parchment after the ceremony by one of the following methods:
+If you do not plan to attend the ceremony, you may retrieve your graduation award document/parchment after the ceremony by one of the following methods:

 - pick it up in person at ServiceHub, Room POD-150 in the Podium during the pick-up period after Convocation;